-UMVIM Medical Missions
+UMVIM Health Focused Missions

-Medical teams have some unique steps to complete in preparation for travel.
+Health focused teams have some unique steps to complete in preparation for travel.
 Talk with your host about credentialing requirements in the country in which you will be serving; you might also speak with a travel clinic about these requirements, as difference countries require different methods of presenting credentials.
 Here are some general guidelines for credentialing, through it is very important that you discuss these matters with your host:

 - You will have to be cleared in some manner by an "official" body, usually the ministry of health.